 It's a center for teaching about the importance of water; a place to investigate aquatic plants and animals; and a resource for water conservation information.
-The Kleinman Family Cove, on the Garden's North Lake along 800 feet of restored shoreline gardens, is all this — and more.
+The Kleinman Family Cove, on the Chicago Botanic Garden's North Lake, along 800 feet of restored shoreline gardens, is all this—and more.

 - A canopied outdoor amphitheater overlooks a small bay where students wear waders and use nets to analyze aquatic animal life, assess water quality, and discover why water is important to human health.